boxboat/config-merge/README.md

 Files ending in `.json`, `.js`, `.toml`, `.yaml`, and `.yml` are merged together.
 The merging algorithm uses the [lodash merge](https://lodash.com/docs/4.17.4#merge) function and operates:

 > Source properties that resolve to undefined are skipped if a destination value exists.
 Array and plain object properties are merged recursively.
 Other objects and value types are overridden by assignment.
 Source objects are applied from left to right.
 Subsequent sources overwrite property assignments of previous sources.

+Use the `-a`/`--array` argument to configure the merging behavior for arrays.

 ## Patching